MelGerceker/sql-valley-prototype/README.md

 **Dart Game**
 In between each challenge, users are faced with a very small and quick yet still simulating game.
 A random target appears on the screen and users have limited time to click with accuracy.
 To gamify the process of learning, the accuracy of the latest click and average "shots" are kept track of on the scoreboard.

+The slider menu on the top right opens up the scoreboard.
+Here, the amount of challenges the user has solved is also displayed via the "darts thrown" section.

 ### Relevance
 Created as a sample project for the **SQL Valley** position at TU/e.
 This demonstrates: